Motor Vehicle Assessment Information

 Motor Vehicle Assessment Credit Documentation

-For grand list years prior to 2023, documentation supporting an assessment proration for a motor vehicle must be provided within twenty-seven months of the date of assessment.
-For example, documentation to support a proration for the October 1st, 2022 Grand List must be provided by December 31st, 2024.
+Documentation supporting an assessment proration for a motor vehicle must be provided within twenty-seven months of the date of assessment.
+For example, documentation to support a proration for the October 1st, 2023 Grand List must be provided by December 31st, 2025.

 If the vehicle was replaced and the plates were transferred to another vehicle, the credit is applied to the replacement vehicle.
 The bill for the original vehicle is to be paid in full.